roadsidemultimedia/Docs/advanced/less-css.md

 # LESS #

 LESS is a stylesheet language that extends CSS with dynamic behavior such as variables, mixins, operations and functions.
-LESS reduces the overall time to create and maintain your code base, while also keeping your code clean and optimized.
+LESS reduces the overall time it takes to create and maintain your code base, while also keeping your code clean and optimized.

 ## Variables ##